null

 Hollow Core Door

-If you have a hollow core door, your only real option is to replace the door.
+If you have a hollow core door, your only real option is to replace the door with a solid one.

 Replace the Door